 Your overnight bag should be around 95 liters.
 Look for one made with durable waterproof material that can fit a luggage lock.
 It’s also a good idea to stuff your gear and clothes in a trash bag or two before packing them in your duffel to ensure everything stays dry.

 Picking the Right Guiding Service (Guides)

-You can’t hike Kilimanjaro without a guide, but besides being illegal not to, there are plenty of other good reasons to go guided.
-They know the route and the weather, are experienced in altitude acclimatisation, will arrange your porters and might even cater your meals.
+You can’t climb to Kilimanjaro without a guide, but besides being illegal not to, there are plenty of other good reasons to go guided.
+They know the route and the weather, are experienced in altitude acclimatisation, will arrange your porters, and might even cater your meals.
 Group travel is the easiest and most affordable option, but you can book a private trip.
 Though quick ascents are offered for experienced climbers, longer trips with built-in acclimatisation days are best for novice to intermediate climbers.
 For shorter routes, expect to pay around €3,000 for a full package, while longer climbs can cost up to €4,000.

 Picking the Right Route (Routes)

 While there are plenty of technical ascents, there are three main routes to the summit.
 Not sure what route is the right one for you?
 We’ve compiled the pros and cons of each popular route up Kilimanjaro.